rafobitro/java_editor/README.md

 - Syntax highlighting
 - Copy and paste
 - Undo and redo (tree-based)
-- Cursor movement by words
+- Cursor movement by shortcuts
 - Proper cursor behavior when changing lines

 ---